 The Entrance of the Monastery

-One can enter to the monastery from the north along the ridge.
+One can enter the monastery from the north along the ridge.
 Just close to the entrance of the monastery, there is a building named the 'Dung-Gyur Mani' from where the water is brought for use.
 To the south, lies the 'Kakaling' the entrance gate.
-This hut-like structure has the two lateral walls, made of stone.
+This hut-like structure has two lateral walls, made of stone.
 The ceiling of the gate is painted with Kying-khors (Mandalas) whereas the inside walls are beautifully painted with mural of saints.

 The Court of the Monastery

-Runs from the main gate, a paved path leads to a stone slabs court.
+Running from the main gate, a paved path leads to a stone slabs court.
 This is the place where religious dances as well as outdoor ceremonies are held.
 The entire eastern half of the monastery houses sixty residential quarters known as 'Sha' or Hut for the stay of the resident monks.
 These are constructed by a group of villagers on voluntary basis.
 They also take the responsibility for its maintenance.

 The Centre for Buddhist Cultural Studies